Greg Simkins: Education and early life

 Greg Simkins was born in Torrance, California, slightly south of Los Angeles.
-His artistic ambitions bloomed at age three with drawings inspired by cartoons and books.
+His artistic ambitions began at age three with drawings inspired by cartoons and books.
 Some of these works, such as The Chronicles of Narnia by C.S.
 Lewis, The Phantom Tollbooth by Norton Juster, and Watership Down by Richard Adams, still find reference in his art.
 He grew up with a variety of animals, including a number of rabbits, which often appear in his paintings.

-Simkins earned his B.A. in Studio Art from California State University, Long Beach in 1999.
+Simkins earned his Bachelor of Arts in Studio Art from California State University, Long Beach in 1999.

 Professional career

 After graduating, Simkins went to work as an illustrator for several clothing firms before moving on to the video game industry, where he worked on games for Treyarch/Activision such as Tony Hawk's Pro Skater 2, Spider-Man 2, and Ultimate Spider-Man.
-He made the leap to full-time artist in 2005.
+He became a full-time artist in 2005.

 Style

 At the age of 18, Simkins began doing graffiti under the name "Craola".
 Graffiti drove his inspiration to create and gave him the confidence and experience to paint large scale works.
-It also taught him color theory and perspective while further developing his artistic skills, as later demonstrated in his masterful work with acrylics.
+It also taught him color theory and perspective while further developing his artistic skills, which were later used in his work with acrylics.

-Out of his love for the animal world he seeks to bring together unlikely camaraderies and conflicts from the landscape of his mind to the confines of canvas, paper, and walls.
-It is common to see deer with killer whales, puppies with crustacean pals, and birds sharing the air with rodents in his playfully ominous to ominously playful acrylic compositions informed by smooth, graffiti gradients and balanced layouts that draw the eye through story lines and little vignettes.
+Simkins' works feature story-lines and vignettes of camaraderies and conflicts that are usually seen as unlikely or unusual, combining animal figures with imagined landscapes; for example, some of his works depict deer with killer whales, puppies with crustaceans, and birds with rodents.
+He paints on canvas, paper and walls, often employing smooth graffiti gradients.
+His work has been described as playful yet ominous.